Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Optical Yb qudits

 \subsection{Qudit gates}

 In the further discussion the ququart states are denoted as $|0\rangle$, $|1\rangle$, $|2\rangle$, and $|3\rangle$ according to Fig.~\ref{fig:levels}.
-In order to implement an arbitrary quantum algorithm, we need to have a universal set of quantum gates, which consists of single-qudit and two-qudit operations in our case.
-We perform single-qudit operations $R_{0k}(\phi,\theta)$ on one of the ions by applying laser pulses resonant to the transitions between corresponding qudit states.
+We realize a universal set of gates consisting of single-qudit operation and a single two-qudit gate.
+We perform single-qudit operations $R_{0k}(\phi,\theta)$ on a particular ion by applying laser pulses resonant to the transitions between corresponding qudit states.
 The corresponding operation matrices have the following form:

 where $\theta=\Omega\tau_S$ ($\Omega$ is the Rabi-frequency and $\tau_S$ is the laser pulse duration) and $\phi$ is the phase, which can be controlled by the laser field phase.